System-CTL/CEH_CHEAT_SHEET/README.md

 | dir c:\ with this command u can see the pin.txt file.
 But to read the content from this try this command | dir c:\ "pin.txt" or this command !
 Take pin.txt

-## DVWA
+## DVWA - You can change the severity from impossible to easy.

-WINDOWS - COMMAND INJECTION
+### WINDOWS - COMMAND INJECTION

 Easy - Command Injection